kadeempardue/apple-forecast/README.md

 ![Demo](public/demo.png)

-Apple Forecast is an application that accepts an address (or series of addresses) and generates the forecast from reputable weather sources.
+Apple Forecast is an application that accepts an address and generates the weather forecast.

 ## Installation